rocky-linux/documentation/docs/books/web_services/053-load-balancer-proxies-squid.md

 #### The `squid` command

-The `squid` command control the squid server.
+The `squid` command controls the squid server.

 Syntaxe of the command: